 You don’t have to share the trekking trails with other fellow trekkers

-Can hear your guides and porters' real-life stories because you are going to spend your entire journey with them and who knows maybe you would find something interesting to write about on a travel blog or on your journal.
+Can hear your guides and porters' real-life stories because you are going to spend your entire journey with them and who knows maybe you would find something interesting to write about on a travel blog in your journal.